mukami-school-work/E-commerce-product-page/README.md

 # E-Commerce-Product-Page

 This page will contain a collection of all products that this particular company has.
-The purpose of this page is to have a presence online and have a form in which the prospective customers can reach out to the company.
+The purpose of this page is to create an online presence for the company and have a form in which the prospective customers can reach out to the company.

-The products will be fetched from the API and rendered onto our page.
+The products will be fetched from an API and rendered onto the page.
 The products will have a title and the price of the product.

 [View my live page](https://mukami-school-work.github.io/E-commerce-product-page/ "Visit my page")